cesardeltoroc/reading-notes/class1.md

 ## Extra Markups in html

-Comments made in HTML are wrapped inside of <!-- Comment for html -!>
+Comments made in HTML are wrapped inside of
 The id attribute can be used to identify a specific element on a page.

 < iframe > is a html syntax needs a src, width and height.